 Many spouses in New York are unaware they could be ordered to hand over money to their exes even before they finalize their divorces.
 For example, you could be ordered to pay your spouse’s legal fees.
 This situation arises if your spouse cannot afford their own lawyer based on their current assets.
-The logic is that since they are going to receive at least some of your assets after the divorce, they should be able to access these assets ahead of time in order to pay their legal fees.
+The logic is that since they will receive at least some of your assets after the divorce, they should be able to access these assets ahead of time to pay their legal fees.
 But under what circumstances might this happen?
 And perhaps more importantly, how can you avoid being overcharged?

 Here is When You Have to Pay Your Spouse’s Legal Fees

 First, you must know that your spouse cannot directly require you to pay their legal fees.
 Instead, they need to petition the family court to compel you to do so.
 The court is the entity that will force you to pay these fees – not your spouse.

 You should also know that if this situation arises, the “monied” spouse will always be ordered to pay for the other spouse’s legal fees.
 The monied spouse is the one with higher income and general financial resources.
 A common scenario might involve a primary breadwinner and a stay-at-home parent.
 During the divorce, the primary breadwinner may be required to pay for the stay-at-home parent’s legal fees because of the latter’s lack of assets.

 Note that a disparity in income doesn’t necessarily equate to a disparity in financial resources.
 For example, the stay-at-home parent could be a beneficiary to a lucrative family trust fund.
 They might also receive an inheritance worth millions of dollars during the marriage and keep these funds tucked away in a bank account.

 How to Find Out if You’re Being Overcharged